Using a 301 redirect can help you grow your website.

 To help you out, I am giving away my Website Investing Beginner’s Kit, which includes a valuation worksheet, a due diligence worksheet, an income planner, and much more.
 All you have to do is sign up for my mailing list, and you’ll get website investing tips and insights — as well as the Website Investing Beginner’s Kit — delivered straight to your inbox.

-301 redirects are a great way to increase the authority of your site.
+301 redirects are a great way to increase the authority of your site, and we have empirical evidence of that.
 If you can find and acquire a site with good backlinks in your space, you can use the method in this article to make the backlinks point to your main site.
 This increases its authority and helps in search rankings.